Impute factorial features by adding a new level ".MISSING".

 (or another imputation method) after this imputation method.

-is the same as setting it to TRUE
+Note that setting create_empty_level to FALSE is the same as setting it to TRUE and using PipeOpFixFactors

-after this PipeOp
+after this PipeOp.

 Format